bachelor-2014/report/v2/human_interaction.md

 We consider it a task for future iterations of EvoBot to perform real usability testing and improve on the user experience if needed.
-The same goes for browser support, as the interface currently is only tested in Google Chrome.
+The same goes for browser support, as the interface currently is only tested in Google Chrome, which was deemed sufficient for this this prototype.

 ### The bootstrap process
 Using EvoBot needs to be as simple as possible.
 This includes starting up the